fluvius-io/rjs-frame/lib/rjs-admin/src/components/query-builder/README.md

 # Query Builder Components

-The Query Builder provides a complete visual interface for building complex database queries with field selection, sorting, filtering, and pagination.
+The Query Builder provides a complete visual interface for building complex database queries with field selection, sorting, and filtering.

 ## Main Component